ajjn/cleaning_data_project/CodeBook.md

 corresponding activity name.
 Then the activity and subject names have been added to the dataset by function cbind.
-4. The resulting tidy dataset has been sorted by Activity and subject and saved as a text file "tidy_data_step4.txt".
+4. The resulting tidy dataset has been sorted by activity and subject and saved as a text file "tidy_data_step4.txt".
 5. Mean of each variable has been calculated over the measurements of the same activities and presented separately for each subject.

 ##Variables
-The varables are mean and standard deviation estimates from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
+The varbles are mean and standard deviation estimates from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
 Then they were filtered using a